quantum-ods/qmlcourse/README.md

 ## Join ODS

-To join the ODS-community Slack you need to fill the form [here](https://ods.ai/join-community).
+To join the ODS-community slack you need to fill the form [here](https://ods.ai/join-community).
 After filling the form contact us via [email](mailto:qmlcourse.ods@gmail.com) and send the ODS registration email and date of the registration.
 After that we add you to the closed channel in the ODS Slack.

 ## Bibtex